jonkelleyatrackspace/ops_api/README.md

 # opsAPI

+Lightweight API framework with simple extension SDK to allow rapid prototype of infrastructure-as-a-service concepts.

-Expose directory routes with a simple Python SDK and API Use the apache htpasswd utility to create your htpasswd files.
+Use the apache htpasswd utility (from `apache2-utils` or `httpd-tools`), to create your htpasswd files.

 ## Quick dev environment

 You will need to `pip install paver` first.

-Install the cloned opsapi source with paver:

-    paver setup

-Start a local dev server:

-    paver start

-Start copy extensions from local git clone to /srv/:

-    paver load_extensions

-Build RPM artefact:

-    paver build_rpm
+You can then leverage the following paver commands like a make/rake task:

+    paver setup           - Copy, Install & configure the components for running a local server (sudo) paver start           - Install & configure git repo to system and start local dev instance (sudo) paver load_extensions - Copy the git repo extensions to /srv/extensions (sudo) paver build_rpm       - Build an RPM artefact paver clean           - Clean up paver/build/artefacts so you can do git stuff

 ## Tutorial

-Start up opsapi and hit it with curl:
+After installing with paver, start the API and perform a test request:

     opsapi -d --dir /srv/extensions
-    curl -XPOST http://localhost:3000/extensions/test -H "Content-Type: application/json" -d '{ "name": "bob", "age": "31"}''{"text": "hello world!"}'
+    curl -XPOST http://localhost:3000/extensions/test -H "Content-Type: application/json" -d '{ "name": "bob", "age": "31"}'

-You should see this as a response:
+You should see this response:

     {
         "debug": {